intel-hpdd/flow-highland/README.md

-# flow-highland
+# Flow Highland

-flow type files for highland.js
+This is a simple module to host highland flow types.